 By law, nearly 1,000 TV stations must move to new frequencies to make room for wireless services between Sept.
 2018 and July 2020.

 Why did this happening?

-Congress authorized the Federal Communications Commission (FCC) the agency that governs the public airwaves to auction off broadcast TV frequencies – or airwaves – to make more airwaves available for wireless services.
-The auction has concluded and now TV stations that did not participate in the auction will be required to move frequencies to make room for wireless companies that purchased the broadcast airwaves.
+Congress authorized the Federal Communications Commission (FCC) the agency that governs the public airwaves to auction off broadcast TV frequencies (or airwaves) to make more channels available for wireless services.
+The auction has concluded and now nearly 1,000 TV stations are required by the FCC to move frequencies to make room for wireless companies that purchased the broadcast airwaves.

 When did this happening?

 How does it impact viewers?

 Click here to see which stations in your hometown are moving frequencies and when.
-If you rely on an antenna to receive free, over-the-air TV you will need to rescan your TV when your local stations move.
-You do not need to purchase new equipment or services.
+If you rely on an antenna to receive free, over-the-air TV, rescan your TV anytime after your local stations move.
+You do not need to purchase new equipment or services to rescan.
 If you pay to subscribe to a television service – such as cable or satellite – you do not need to take action.